Lucia-Y/cse15l-lab-reports/lab-report-1-week-2.md

 <img width="843" alt="image14" src="https://user-images.githubusercontent.com/103156151/162648239-4b34d1aa-638f-4814-acda-dac04a460093.png">

 Firstly, we need to create a new file named WhereAmI.java, and put the corresponding content into this file.
-Secondly, we should run this file by using javac and java on our computers.
+Secondly, we should run this file by using javac and java on our computers, and then, we can see the output.
+After that, we need to type